wiris/html-integrations/packages/mathtype-generic/README.md

 └───node_modules
     └───@wiris/mathtype-generic
 ```
+## Known issues

+* The editor's caret is lost when inserting a new formula on Safari with ChemType [#486](https://github.com/wiris/html-integrations/issues/486)
 ## Parsing data

 By default, MathType stores equations and the formulas as **MathML**.
 However while editing, MathType converts all MathML into `img` tags rendered inside the editable HTML element.